RedisLabs/redislabs-docs/content/rc/accounts/user-profile.md

 ---
-Title: Manage user accounts and profile
+Title: Manage user account and profile
-LinkTitle: User accounts and profile
+LinkTitle: User account and profile
-description: Describes the how to manage user profile settings and how to switch between Redis Cloud accounts.
+description: Describes the how to manage your user account profile and how to switch between Redis Cloud accounts.
 weight: $weight
 alwaysopen: false
 categories: ["RC"]
 aliases: [
    "/rc/accounts/user-profile-settings.md",
+   "/rc/administration/multiple-accounts/",
+   "/rc/administration/multiple-accounts.md",
 ]
 ---

-When you sign in to the Redis Cloud [admin console](https://app.redislabs.com/), you use a profile associated with one or more Redis Cloud subscription.
+When you sign in to the Redis Cloud [admin console](https://app.redislabs.com/), you use a profile associated with one or more Redis Cloud accounts.

-This account has profile settings that you can manage using the profile control located near the top, right corner of the admin console:
+This account has a profile with settings that you can manage using the Profile control located near the top, right corner of the admin console:

 {{<image filename="images/rc/account-selector-single-account.png" alt="Use the Profile control to manage your user account profile and to switch between Redis Cloud accounts." width="300px">}}{{< /image >}}